Orthopedic surgery can help pets who suffer from joint problems, torn ligaments, broken bones, and even help correct congenital problems.

 A lateral suture surgery is a surgical technique that can be used to repair a torn cruciate ligament.
 During a lateral suture surgery, a very strong suture material is used to stabilize the cruciate ligament and limits the side-to-side motion that occurs when it is torn.
 This also helps to relieve pain and maintain normal range of motion in the knee.
 A lateral suture procedure is less advanced than a TPLO procedure and is only recommended on small breed dogs (typically under 35 lbs) as it is not as successful in larger breed dogs that put more force on their knee.

-Patellar luxation is a dislocated knee cap and most commonly seen in small breed dogs.
-Most patellar luxation occurs when the patellar displaces from its normal position to the inside of the knee.
+A patellar luxation is a dislocated knee cap and is most commonly seen in small breed dogs.
+Most patellar luxations occur when the patella displaces from its normal position to the inside of the knee.
+When the knee cap is in a luxated position, it also puts the cruciate ligament at risk for injury.
 Pets with this condition may have an intermittent non-weight bearing lameness and you may even hear a popping noise in their knee.
-There are many ways to treat this from a simple knee brace for a Grade 1 luxation, to realignment surgery for lower grade luxations.
+Realignment surgery is most often recommended for patellar luxations that cause clinical lameness.
 Bring your pet in so we can determine the best way to treat the luxation.

 A fracture is a break in the bone or cartilage.
 Depending on the severity and location, a fracture can be repaired from simple external splinting to more advanced internal plating.
 Fractures are typically caused by trauma, a disease or tumor in the bone, or stress applied to a certain bone.